 In the world of ecological restoration, some restorationists believe secondary forests (those that arise naturally after the destruction of virgin forests) are non-natural.
 In Prince Edward County, those secondary forests often contain a large amount of scrub cedars which can be seen dotting the landscape.

-Some restorationists, however, maintain secondary succession forests are critical for the evolution of healthy ecosystems.
+Other restorationists maintain secondary succession forests are critical for the evolution of healthy ecosystems.

 The group also intends to eradicate Giant Hogweed and Wild Parsnip on their property-a burgeoning problem in this part of the world thanks in part to climate change.

 In speaking about the proposed ecological restoration work, Martin questioned the intent of Irth’s proponents.

 “They will have to scrub basically all the land.
 They will be removing what nature has provided and installing the nature they deem is correct,” she said.
 “I would call that a considerable amount of hubris and human-kind hasn’t done so well with that before.
 Even the way the pre-construction work has been undertaken, how the escarpment has been basically clear cut, strikes me as counter intuitive to what they purport to be.”

 With a spate of new developments in the works, the proposed retreat is just one of many.
 Though Martin concedes one or two unto themselves may not pose a threat to the local environment, she believes the number in progress is worrisome.

 “There’s an overall concern here, among many of us in this group (SOHL), about the parsing out and cumulative impact of rezoning and development projects within the County at large,” expressed Martin.

 Martin stated the planning department had iterated they would work with the developer until the project could be supported.